basarat/typescript-book/docs/tips/genericTSX.md

 const foo = <T>(x: T) => x; // ERROR : unclosed `T` tag
 ```

-**Workaround**: Use force some `extends` on the generic parameter to hint the compiler that its a generic. e.g.
+**Workaround**: Use `extends` on the generic parameter to hint the compiler that its a generic. e.g.

 ```ts
 const foo = <T extends {}>(x: T) => x;